Ranrar/RustEditorKit/README.md

-# RustEditorKit ia a modern `Rust editor toolkit` built for GTK-RS
+# RustEditorKit is a modern `Rust editor toolkit` built for GTK-RS

 ## Motivation